tiyd-fee-2016-02/lessons/week-2/intro-to-js.md

 <blockquote>
 According to the ECMAScript standard, there is only one number type: the double-precision 64-bit binary format IEEE 754 value (number between -(253 -1) and 253 -1).
 There is no specific type for integers.
 In addition to being able to represent floating-point numbers, the number type has three symbolic values: +Infinity, -Infinity, and NaN (not-a-number).
 </blockquote> - [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures)

+All you need to know for now is that a number is usually a number in JavaScript.

 ### String